stdlib-js/stdlib/docs/style-guides/javascript/README.md

 <!-- <rule> -->

-### R: Use multi-line comment syntax for multi-line comments
+### Rule: Use multi-line comment syntax for multi-line comments

 ##### Reason